Skip to main content

 Many modern pharmaceuticals have origins in indigenous practices.
 For instance, compounds isolated from traditional medicinal plants have been developed into prescription medications.

 Indigenous knowledge of plant properties has led to the discovery of numerous bioactive compounds.
 Two examples are the cinchona tree and the barbasco root.
 The cinchona tree’s bark has been used in Andean cultures to treat fever and contains quinine, which is an essential compound in treating malaria.
 The barbasco root is a plant used in Mexican traditional medicine that has been used to develop synthetic hormones.[1]
 In the 1940s, it was discovered that the root contains compounds similar to human hormones.
-The root was used to develop synthetic hormones including progesterone which led to the development of birth control pills, and cortisone.[2]
+The root was used to develop synthetic hormones including progesterone which led to the development of birth control pills and cortisone.[2]

 Ethnopharmacological research has provided beneficial leads for drug discovery, contributing to modern pharmacology.
 The interaction between traditional knowledge and scientific research has led to the development of new drugs, particularly in the treatment of infectious diseases, cancer, and chronic illnesses.

 Ethnopharmacology also plays a role in understanding the development of vaccines, especially in regions that experience frequent outbreaks of vector-borne diseases like Zika and dengue.[3]
 Exploring vaccine efficacy in culturally diverse populations helps research understand how traditional practices influence vaccine acceptance.
-Brazil for example has been a leader in the development of a Zika virus vaccine, with collaborative research efforts from local universities and international partners focused on immunizing populations at risk.[4]
+Brazil, for example, has been a leader in the development of a Zika virus vaccine, with collaborative research efforts from local universities and international partners focused on immunizing populations at risk.[4]

 Cultural Exchange and Medicine